alexdremov/ml_research_tools/docs/source/configuration.rst

 Configuration values are determined with the following priority (highest to lowest):

 1. Command-line arguments
-2. Environment variables
-3. Configuration file
+2. Configuration file
-4. Default values
+3. Default values

 Configuration File
 -----------------